Graygzou/graygzou.github.io/jekyll/collections/_projects/professional/cuphead.markdown

 Detailed Info
 --------------------
 I had the chance to work on Cuphead made by the MDHR studio during my internship.
-I had to provide a high level of polish on an already launched game for his new update.
+At this time, the game was already launched.

+My mission was to resolve bugs and also polish with extreme the gameto be ready for his new update.
+In this update, the team ported the game on nintendo switch but also localized it in eleven additional languages.
+[All information of this update](http://studiomdhr.com/cuphead-is-coming-to-nintendo-switch-plus-new-free-content-for-everyone/){:target="_blank" rel="noopener noreferrer"} can be found in the link.

-The main task were related to the UI but also some bugs:
+The main task I worked on were related to UI in general:

+{% include helpers/side-image.md path="/assets/project-images/unleashed/carousel/environment-skull[r500x500].png" basename="environment-skull[r500x500]" css="right-side-img" %}

 | UI bugs fixes | UI Integration |
 | UI animations bugs fixes | UI features (make the glow of the boss title) |
 | controllers bugs | bring legacy branch up-to-date (git) |
 | localization bugs |  |

 All of the above by keeping an eye on the English version.
+Which create a lot of "back and forth" from English to other languages.

+### Boss glow for images
+This problem arised as soon as some boss titles were not made in TextMeshPro.
+Boss titles are display just before entering a boss fight.
+And making them sweet and appealing is a huge deal.

+Indeed, japanese, chinese and korean boss titles were images due to the desire to keep hand written style for those.

+So the goal here was to fake a glow behind them in some way.
+The challenge was we did not have artists available to make it.

+Luckily we came up with an idea to make it happen.
+To trick was to create a sprite of the glow "offline" to display it under the boss name.

+{% capture basenames %}environment-skull[r500x500],environment-skull[r500x500],environment-skull[r500x500]{% endcapture %}
+{% include helpers/list-image.md path="/assets/project-images/unleashed/carousel/" basenames=basenames extension="png" %}

+To summarize it from my memories, to generate it, we used an empty scene, a camera and a render texture.
+The camera had a bloom script attached to it.
+The image of the boss title we wanted to create the glow for was display in the right position on screen.

+I created a little script that waited 1 frame just after the play mode.
+The goal was to save what the camera was rendering and save it as an asset.
+If we waited more than one frame, the Bloom was expanding on the entire screen, which was not what we wanted.

+Once the texture was saved, I had to opened it in a image editing tool to only keep the glow alone and make the rest transparent.

+We had to make a couple of iterations on the bloom to make sure it was correctly setup for our needs.

+By doing it that way, we avoid having to care about performance issue related to trigger a post effect at runtime.
+Which is always costly.
+But we had to add a lot of additional sprites in the project

 ### What I've done
 * Multi purpose script to move UI element based on the language.